View course descriptions for

 MA 222 Calculus II (4) Offered Fall, Spring.
 Prereq.: At least “C-” in MA 221.
 Students learn properties and techniques of integration using algebraic and transcendental functions, applications of the definite integral to mathematics and physics, and properties of the convergence of infinite sequences and series.

-MA 224 Discrete Mathematics (3) Offered Spring.
+MA 224 Discrete Mathematics (3) Offered Fall, Spring.
 Prereq.: MA 131.
 Students learn basic mathematical logic and proofs, number theory, graph theory, counting techniques, relations, combinatorics, and mathematical induction and recursion.
 Emphasis is placed on applying these concepts in computer science and software engineering courses.

 MA 302 College Geometry (3) Offered Fall.
 Prereq.: MA 224.
 Students demonstrate understanding of advanced Euclidean geometry with topics including circles, constructions, loci, polygons, triangles, congruence, and similarity.